-Ever wondered how to bag 3 Scottish islands in just 10 hours?
-I can’t say I had either… For us, this jam-packed mission was about to become a reality as we packed our overnight bag, left Edinburgh behind and headed west.
+Ever wondered how it’s possible to visit 3 Scottish islands in just 10 hours?
+I can’t say I had either.
+Yet for us, this jam-packed mission was about to become a reality as we packed our overnight bag, left Edinburgh behind and headed west.

 We would be travelling with West Coast Tours, Calmac and Staffa Tours, a tripartite journey that was entirely included in the ticket price.
 Arriving in Oban bright and early (and finding day parking for just £5, a real-life miracle when you live in Edinburgh) we stopped by the West Coast Tours offices to collect our tickets before boarding the ferry.